What is Value?

 - Liquidation Value is the expected amount that could be obtained from the piecemeal sale of business assets on either an orderly or forced liquidation basis.

 - Investment Value is the value to a specific buyer or investor often based on perceived synergies when the business is combined with another business.
-This standard of value is often used in merger and acquisitions.
+This standard of value is often used in mergers and acquisitions.

 Commonly Used Business Appraisal Methods